 Discussions Reveal Issues

-Food for the Hungry (FH) came to the community in 2019.
+Food for the Hungry (FH) came to the community in 2019 with funding from the US Agency for International Development (USAID), and support from matching grant donations from individuals.
 Staff, working with community leaders, started with a multi-generational discussion group to identify issues.
 Local youth soon became involved in their own talks, exchanging ideas and setting goals.

 An engaged and active youth club soon grew out of those conversations.